Teleport Named an Overall Leader in Zero Trust Platforms by KuppingerCole Analysts

 When to use remote port forwarding?

-Exposing service running in localhost of a server behind NAT to the internet
+Exposing a service behind NAT to the internet

 remote port forwarding